Ryan-Essss/Twitter_SentimentalAnalysis/README.md

 ### General Info
 Twitter Data was found on Kaggle, cleaned, and created a pipeline to train and predict several models using Scikit Learn and Pyspark.

+The data is cleaned, tokenized, stop words are removed, CoutVectorizer is used to discover the term frequency, and then the word input is hashed.

 ### Models
 * 'Naive Bayes'
 * 'K Nearest Neighbor'